hasura/graphql-engine/docs/graphql/core/auth/authentication/jwt.rst

 - In case of symmetric key (i.e. HMAC based key), the key as it is. (e.g. - "abcdef...").
 The key must be long enough for the algorithm chosen, (e.g. for HS256 it must be at least 32 characters long).
-- In case of asymmetric keys (RSA etc.), only the public key, in a PEM encoded string or as a X509 certificate.
+- In case of asymmetric keys (RSA, EdDSA etc.), only the public key, in a PEM encoded string or as a X509 certificate.

 This is an optional field.
 You can also provide a URL to fetch JWKs from using